ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 - 30% could be spent on coding,
 - 10% can be spent on growing your own skills.

+A good reference for this kind of transition for me has been the work of [Patrick Kua][1] on the topic.
+[Here][6] is the most influential talk I could find for this.

 ### What Skills Do I Need to Be A Tech Lead?

 I think there are fundamentally 3 skills that you need to develop: